bobbingwide/uk-tides/README.md

 Now dependent upon oik v1.17 or higher

 ## Changelog
+# 3.0.1
+* Changed: Updated wp-scripts
+* Changed: Updated shared libraries
+* Tested: With WordPress 6.0.1 and WordPress Multi Site
+* Tested: With Gutenberg 13.8.2
+* Tested: With PHP 8.0

 # 3.0.0
 * Fixed: Implement local workaround for missing space between on and Day #10
 * Added: Add Server side support for rendering the block with colours and typography attributes #9